 - for swords (data type: steel in Apx.
 A) the dates on the map don’t always agree with the definition of “high quality steel” on appendix B pages 30-32.
 The author seems to really like wootz / crucible steel which is well defined (despite the controversy about Alan Williams and crucible steel ULFBERHT swords); but the map shows the Roman empire having swords of “high quality steel” in the year 1.
 I don’t see the basis for that in appendix B, and its 200 years too late: Philon of Byzantium mentions Iberian swords which could be placed on the head and bent until they touched both shoulders then return to their form, and Peter Connolly saw some La Tenè swords from around that date survive being bent and released.
 As far as I know, other than Pleiner’s study of ‘Celtic swords’ and a few studies of weapons in Danish bogs there are no studies of many swords from a culture in Iron Age Europe and Southwest Asia which would let us trace changes in the quality of swords, just studies of a few objects at a time.
 When archaeometallurgusts study a large set of sharp tools, they usually find a wide range of quality, so studies of a few objects are usually misleading.

 - helmets (Apx.
 A lines 909-960) are missing two of the three iron helmets (including two early Spangenhelme) from Anatolia and Cyprus in my PhD thesis / forthcoming book.
 Its also missing Petros Dintisis’ Hellenistitische Helme, Encyclopedia Iranica s.v.
-Helmet (and Reallexikon der Assyriologie s.v.
+Helmet i.
+In Pre-Islamic Iran (and Reallexikon der Assyriologie s.v.
 Helm!), and Bishop and Coulston’s overview of Roman military equipment.
 I think an arms and armour scholar could have helped the author find books and articles.

 - where the dates for iron helmets in Iran in the map come from is not clear to me, the idea seems to be that the iron helmets in the siege mine at Dura-Europos on the Euphrates are evidence that iron helmets were worn all over the Sasanid empire.
 That is a plausible guess, but there is a serious lack of documents and published archaeological finds from Iron Age Iran after most Iranians stopped burying their dead with grave goods, and in northern and eastern Iran the best archaeology is published in Russian and French.
 I can see an argument for only counting helmets with a one-piece iron bowl, since its easy to assemble many small pieces of low-grade iron into a helmet.